American Samoa Wedding Traditions

 How do couples handle wedding planning with family spread across the Pacific and mainland U.S.?

-Couples with dispersed families utilize technology platforms scheduling video conferences across time zones, creating shared Google Drives for planning documents, and establishing WhatsApp groups for daily communication involving 50-200 family members.
+Couples with dispersed families utilize technology platforms scheduling video conferences across time zones, creating shared documents for planning, and establishing group chats for daily communication involving 50-200 family members.
 Planning responsibilities divide geographically with American Samoa-based relatives handling venue, umu, and traditional elements costing $3,000-$10,000 USD, while mainland family coordinate attire, photography, and modern additions worth $2,000-$5,000 USD.
-Virtual tastings for feast planning occur via livestream, dress fittings use 3D modeling apps, and gift registries accommodate international shipping for fine mat contributions.
-Successful coordination requires designated family liaisons in each location, monthly virtual aiga meetings, and flexible timing accommodating 19-hour differences between American Samoa and East Coast U.S. Travel logistics include group booking discounts saving 20-30% on airfare, shared accommodation arrangements, and staggered arrival schedules allowing jet lag recovery.
+Virtual tastings for feast planning occur via livestream, dress fittings use digital modeling apps, and gift registries accommodate international shipping for fine mat contributions.
+Successful coordination requires designated family liaisons in each location, monthly virtual aiga meetings, and flexible timing accommodating 19-hour differences between American Samoa and East Coast U.S. Travel logistics include group booking discounts saving on airfare, shared accommodation arrangements, and staggered arrival schedules allowing jet lag recovery.
 Cultural briefing documents prepare overseas-raised relatives for protocol expectations, while hybrid ceremony elements ensure inclusive participation regardless of physical presence, maintaining family unity despite geographic separation.

 Frequently Asked Questions